Know before you go

 The Clee Hills were treasured centuries ago for their coal and ironstone.
 Their value is evident by their inclusion (along with more famous locations such as the Garden of Eden and Jerusalem) on the Hereford Mappa Mundi, the largest medieval map known to exist.
 Coal and ironstone mining on Catherton Common is first mentioned in manorial accounts from 1410 and but it is likely extraction started long before then.
 Look out for old bellpits, now particularly good for those grassland jewels, the waxcaps.

 Directions: Follow the A4117 (Ludlow to Cleobury Mortimer) over Clee Hill.
 At Doddington take the road towards Farlow and Oreton (due north).
-After 1 mile go over a cattle grid and you are on the common.
+After 1 mile go you will see a sign for a cattle grid and a small car park for the common.